A Novel Feature of Valence Quark Distributions in Hadrons: Other PDFs and Hadrons

+In Fig.\ref{MSbar_DIS} we compare available PDFs which are obtained using both $\overline{MS}$ and DIS\cite{Altarelli:1978id} schemes in next to leading order for CTEQ6 parameterization\cite{Pumplin:2002vw}.
+Here we again observe the exponential form of correlation for both schemes, in which the results for DIS scheme is somewhat closer to that of leading order approximation.
+However, it is worth noticing that total uncertainty for CTEQ6 parametrization\cite{Pumplin:2002vw} is larger than the uncertainties for modern parameterizations (e.g. Ref. \cite{Dulat:2015mca}).

-{\bf Other Hadrons and Some Outlook:} The observed ``height"-``position" correlation of the peak of the $x$ weighted valence quark PDFs, $h(x,t)$, in the nucleon is a combination of two effects: the dynamics that generate partonic distribution of valence quarks and QCD evolution that shifts the strength of the distribution towards the smaller $x$.
-As such one might expect that this effect should be universal for any hadrons for which valence PDFs satisfy specific sum rules, such as baryonic number sum rule for nucleons.
-Thus it is interesting to explore the possibility of similar correlations also for mesons extending it to the sector of strange and charm quarks.
-As an initial result we present in Fig.\ref{h_xp_pion} the $x_p$ dependence of $x$ weighted valence quark distribution in $\pi$-meson calculated based on the recently obtained PDF parameterization\cite{JAM18}\footnote{More detailed analysis of pion PDFs will be presented elsewhere.}.
+From above comparisons one might expect that correlation of type of Eq.(\ref{expform}) should be universal for valence PDFs describing "experimental" distributions, satisfying specific sum rules, such as baryonic number sum rule for nucleons.

+It is interesting to explore the possibility of similar correlations also for mesons extending it to the sector of strange and charm quarks.
+As an initial result we also present in Fig.\ref{h_xp_pion} the $x_p$ dependence of $x$ weighted valence quark distribution in the $\pi$-meson calculated based on the recently obtained PDF parameterization\cite{Barry:2018ort}.
+(Detailed analysis of pion PDFs will be presented elsewhere\cite{Leon:inpro}.)

-As the figure shows the exponential form of Eq.(\ref{expform}) fits the``height"-"position" correlation reasonably well with parameters $C =0.202(3)$ and $D=1.50(2)$.
-This represents a strong indication that observed correlation (Eqs.(\ref{newrello}) and (\ref{expform})) is universal for any valence quark distribution in the hadron.
+As the figure shows the exponential form of Eq.(\ref{expform}) fits the``height-position" correlation reasonably well with the parameters $C =0.202(3)$ and $D=1.50(2)$.
+This represents a strong indication that the observed correlation (Eqs.(\ref{newrello}) and (\ref{expform})) is universal for any valence quark distribution in the hadron.